 5. Read other blogs in your niche

 If you’re going to start a parenting blog, read successful parenting blogs.
 Same deal for cooking and fitness blogs.
 Get a good idea of what’s out there before jumping in.
-Check out the way successful bloggers set up their website: where they have their share buttons positioned, how their comment systems are set up and so on.
+Check out the way successful bloggers set up their website: where they have their share buttons positioned, how their comment systems are set up, how and when and what they post on social media and so on.

 Networking with other bloggers in your niche is a great thing to do before you start your blog.
 Subscribe to their blogs, follow (and engage) on their social media.
 Connecting with a blog similar in nature to what you want yours to be is never a bad thing.